HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 <br>

 ### createFileLinkEntry_ms.php
-__createFileLinkEntry_ms.php__ checks if a file with the same details already exists in the database and, if not, it inserts a new record with those details.
+__createFileLinkEntry_ms.php__  adds file information to the __'fileLink'__ table in the database if the file does not already exist for the given course.
+It checks for duplicates before inserting and handles any errors that occur during the process.

 __Include original service files:__ sessions.php, basic.php, gitfetchService.php